ZYblend/Model-predictive-control-demos/README.md

 I share some case studies for optimal control and model predictive control here. <br>

-If you use my codes directly, please credit my github page. (https://github.com/ZYblend/Model-predictive-control-demos/)
+If you use my codes, please credit my github page (https://github.com/ZYblend/Model-predictive-control-demos/).